-St John’s east windows above the altar represent the Way to the Cross (left), the Ascension (centre) and the Agony in the Garden (right), reminding us of the heart of the Christian message.
+St John’s east window above the altar represents the Way to the Cross (left), the Ascension (centre) and the Agony in the Garden (right), reminding us of the heart of the Christian message:

 The coats of arms of the Lothian Family are shown below the two eastern windows.
 In the Sanctuary, the single windows show the Raising of Lazarus and Jesus blessing the children.

-The west windows show St John the Evangelist leading the Virgin Mary away from the Crucifixion (left), the Entombment of Jesus (centre) and the Empty Tomb (right).
+The west window shows St John the Evangelist leading the Virgin Mary away from the Crucifixion (left), the Entombment of Jesus (centre) and the Empty Tomb (right):